toksdotdev/quickshot/README.md

 > NOTE: No. of workers equals the **maximum** no. of chromium tabs that can be opened at any point in time, t.

+# Tests

+All tests are ran using Jest.

+- Coverage report can be found on [Coverall](https://coveralls.io/github/TNkemdilim/quickshot).

+- Track build test status on [Travis](https://travis-ci.com/github/TNkemdilim/quickshot).

 ## Load Testing

 Load tests are currently carried out with [k6](https://k6.io/).
 To run a basic HTTP load test: